novoda/no-player/README.md

 - Maintains video Aspect Ratio by default
 - Player selection based on `ContentType` and DRM

+Experimental Features, use with caution:
+- Support for TextureView

 ## Adding to your project

 To start using this library, add these lines to the `build.gradle` of your project: